• Free Shipping

 2. Can calming products replace training?

-Calming treats and supplements can help reduce anxiety but should complement training—not replace it.
-Pair products like iKarmel Dog Calming Treats with consistent behavior modification for the best results.
+Calming treats and supplements can help reduce anxiety but should complement training, not replace it.
+Pair calming treats with with consistent behaviour modification for the best results.

 3. Is crate training helpful for dogs with anxiety?